Skills

 - Links to external documentation (MDN, php.net, React docs, etc.)

-Section titled “/decodie:analyze”Generate learning entries from existing code — even code that wasn’t written with Claude.
+Section titled “decodie-analyze”Generate learning entries from existing code — even code that wasn’t written with an AI agent.
 Read-only: never modifies source files.

 - Target a single file, a directory, or an entire project